robarcand/physical-computing-final/README.md

 ## Project:  FitLess

 FitLess is a health monitor that problematizes traditional assumtions about wearable fitness devices.
-Where once such device were offered to collect data for personal use, we've seen a growing shift toward biometrics as a serveillence tool for both employers and insurance companies alike.
-Masked in the artiface its plastic "black box" casing, the device reduces health to a simple binary between "healthy" and "unhealthy," illuminating the limitations of reductive quantification, particularly in the shift from personal to corporate use.
+Where once such device were offered to collect data for personal use, we've seen a growing shift toward biometrics as a surveillence tool for both employers and insurance companies alike.
+Masked in the artifice of its plastic "black box" casing, the device reduces health to a simple binary between "healthy" and "unhealthy," illuminating the limitations of reductive quantification, particularly in the shift from personal to corporate use.

 ### Detailed Project Description

-<Biometric data has provided solutions to problems we didn't have, answers to we questions we haven't asked.
+Biometric data has provided solutions to problems we didn't have, answers to we questions we haven't asked.
 Beyond the insecurity of the data they surrender to corporate control, do fitness trackers really necessarily solve any issues?
 Such devices ask new questions about what "healthy living" looks like through a useful computational lens, but as a topic that once relied on a broad variety of both qualitative and quantitative data, does this shift to pure computation adequately account for the many broad definitions of health present across the lines of size, race, gender, and ethnic identity?
 And with data from devices like FitBit increasingly requested by insurers, are we marching toward a future where simple differences in biometrics could increasingly limit healthcare coverage in the same way similar pre-existing conditions already operate today?

 FitLess is not a solution to your problem.
 With a simple binary representation between "healthy" and "unhealthy," the device turns biometric heartrate data into a statement representative of the whole totality of healthy experience, exposing the limitations embedded within the use of even the most complex quantifications of what was once a largely qualitative process.
 Through this simple distinction, the device illuminates the limits of all biometric data, limited in their computational approach from the start.